liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 Experimental results on 5 image datasets
 Flickr25k, Nus-wide, Cifar-10, Mscoco, Mnist and 2 video
 datasets Ucf-101 and Hmdb-51.
-We divided them into tree groups: AutoEncoder on Mnist; Image Hashing on Flickr25k, Nus-wide, Cifar-10, Mscoco; Video Hashing on Ucf-101 and Hmdb-51.
+We divided them into tree groups according to different settings: (i) Train an AutoEncoder on Mnist; (ii) Image Hashing on Flickr25k, Nus-wide, Cifar-10, Mscoco; (iii) Video Hashing on Ucf-101 and Hmdb-51.

 ```
 Bi-half Net in Pytorch